aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 The endpoints involving subjects that are read-like, i.e. don't modify anything, require ``schema_registry_read`` operation for the subject in the request.
 The endpoints that return subject-related data filter the output so that only the entries the username has access to are returned.
 The endpoints that mutate a subject-related entity correspondingly require ``schema_registry_read`` operation.

+If access to an endpoint is denied because of ACL, the HTTP response will have status code 401.

 .. list-table:: Examples
    :widths: 25 25 25 25
    :header-rows: 1